-IJELLH (International Journal of English Language, Literature and Humanities)
+IJELLH (International Journal of English Language, Literature in Humanities)

 IJELLH (International Journal of English Language, Literature and Humanities) considers plagiarism as the re-use of someone else’s research work or ideas or words without acknowledging the original author and source.
 It is important for all IJELLH authors to recognise that plagiarism in any form, at any level, is not accepted and we will consider it as a breach of educational ethics.